On discrete coherent pairs of measures: Introduction and Preliminaries

 where $\widehat{\phi}(x):=q^{-1} \left[ \phi (x)+\left((q-1)x+\omega \right)\psi (x) \right]$.
 Consequently, a regular linear functional $\textbf{u}$ is $D_{q,\omega}$-semiclassical if and only if it is $D_{1/q,-\omega/q}$-semiclassical.

 The structure of the paper is as follows.
 In Section \ref{Section-main} we state the discrete analogues of the results presented in \cite{CD20}.
-In Section \ref{Section-example} we present an application in the framework of $\pi_N$-$(q,w)$-coherence of index $0$ and order $(1,0)$, being $N\leq2$ and considering $P_n=Q_n$ for each $n=0,1,2,\dots$ (self-coherence).
+These results are new in the literature.
+In Section \ref{Section-example} we present a novel application in the framework of $\pi_N$-$(q,w)$-coherence of index $0$ and order $(1,0)$, being $N\leq2$ and considering $P_n=Q_n$ for each $n=0,1,2,\dots$ (self-coherence).
+This idea is new and unprecedented.
 This allow us to prove a $(q,\omega)$-analogue of the well knwon Al-Salam and Chihara characterization of classical orthogonal polynomials.
 We also describe in a unified way (up to an affine change of variable) all the $q$-classical OPS, by splitting them into two large families of $q$-polynomials, $(L_n(\cdot;a,b,c|q))_{n\geq0}$ and $(J_n(\cdot;a,b,c,d|q))_{n\geq0}$.
 As a matter of fact, even $L_n(\cdot;a,b,c|q)$ can be obtained as a special or limiting case of $J_n(\cdot;a,b,c,d|q)$.